IBM/data-prep-kit/transforms/code/semantic_profiler/python/README.md

 the [python launcher](../../../../data-processing-lib/doc/python-launcher-options.md).
 ```
   --sp_ikb_file        SP_IKB_FILE
-                       Sleep actor for a number of seconds while processing the data frame, before writing the file to COS
+                       Path to the IKB file
   --sp_null_libs_file  SP_NULL_LIBS_FILE
-                       A dummy password which should be filtered out of the metadata
+                       Path to the file to store the libraries for which no match could be found in the IKB
 ```
 These correspond to the configuration keys described above.